10 Tips for Managing Sensitive Teeth

 - Fruit juice

-Avoid brushing your teeth immediately after consuming acidic foods or beverages, as the brushing motion may exacerbate wear on your enamel.
-Instead, brush your teeth before eating or drinking and then rinse your mouth with fresh water after finishing your meal.
+Another way to prevent tooth sensitivity is to avoid brushing your teeth immediately after consuming acidic foods or beverages, as the brushing motion may exacerbate wear on your enamel.
+Instead, brush your teeth before eating or drinking and then rinse your mouth with fresh water after finishing your meal to remove any remnants of acid.

 7. Rinse Your Mouth With Coconut Oil

-Follow these instructions to create an oil pulling solution:
+Follow these instructions to create an oil pulling solution for treating your sensitive teeth:

 - Pour or melt 1 tablespoon of coconut oil.